-For existing waste retention ponds where the dairy cannot make the demonstration that there is no hydraulic continuity with groundwater, our proposed requirement is for the dairy to implement the “default pond construction standard” described in the section that follows.
-We also recommend that these dairies must implement the default pond construction standard as soon as is practicable, but not later than three years from the date the Central Valley Water Board determines that the waste retention pond is in hydraulic continuity with groundwater.
+For existing manure retention ponds where the dairy cannot make the demonstration that there is no hydraulic continuity with groundwater, our proposed requirement is for the dairy to implement either the default pond construction standard or the alternative pond construction standard discussed in Section III.B.3.
+We also recommend that these dairies must construct the pond as soon as is practicable, but not later than two years from the date of approval of the design by the Executive Officer.

-New Waste Retention Ponds and Reconstructed Existing Waste Retention Ponds
+New Manure Retention Ponds and Reconstructed Existing Manure Retention Ponds

-This component applies to new waste retention ponds and to reconstructed existing waste retention ponds.
-An existing waste retention pond is considered to be “reconstructed” if either (i) additional infrastructure that either increases the pond’s capacity, or modifies the pond’s footprint, is added to the existing pond, or (ii) there is a substantial disruption to the integrity of the containment system of the pond (e.g., by removing a significant portion of the sealing layer).
+This component applies to new manure retention ponds and to reconstructed existing manure retention ponds.
+An existing manure retention pond is considered to be “reconstructed” if either (i) additional infrastructure that either increases the pond’s capacity, or modifies the pond’s footprint, is added to the existing pond, or (ii) there is a substantial disruption to the integrity of the containment system of the pond (e.g., by removing a significant portion of the sealing layer), in which case the existing pond must be reconstructed.
 Our proposed implementation requirements for this component include both a default pond construction standard and an alternative pond construction standard.
-There should be no need for a compliance schedule to comply with the construction standards for new waste retention ponds or for planned reconstruction of an existing waste retention pond, but the Central Valley Water Board should consider either including a compliance schedule in the revised dairy general waste discharge requirements or using individual enforcement orders to establish compliance schedules for any unplanned (e.g., resulting from an accidental disturbance of the sealing layer) reconstruction of existing waste retention ponds.
+There should be no need for a compliance schedule to comply with the construction standards for new manure retention ponds or for planned reconstruction of an existing manure retention pond, but the Central Valley Water Board should consider either including a compliance schedule in the interim and final revised dairy general waste discharge requirements or using individual enforcement orders to establish compliance schedules for any unplanned (e.g., resulting from an accidental disturbance of the sealing layer) reconstruction of existing manure retention ponds.

 Our proposed default pond construction requirement is a double synthetic liner with a leachate collection system.
 The leachate collection system would be subject to monitoring requirements, as determined by the Central Valley Water Board.
+A study that was accepted as supplemental evidence investigated impacts of unlined dairy ponds leaking to the surrounding environment and concluded that the leaks appear to be relatively localized; nevertheless, it is clear that there are impacts to groundwater from unlined ponds.
+We acknowledge that there is an associated cost with the proposed default pond construction; however, constructing ponds with an appropriate liner system is necessary to prevent discharge of nitrogen to groundwater and ensure long-term water quality protection.

-We also propose that the Central Valley Water Board retain the ability to approve single synthetic liners with electrical leak detection and vadose zone monitoring as an alternative to the default construction standard if the dairy can show that there is a vadose zone (which can be created, if necessary, by elevating the bottom of the pond or lowering the water table) and the dairy is able to repair any liner leaks by temporarily diverting the full contents of the pond and the future influent dairy waste stream into another appropriate waste containment unit (such as another pond or a tank).
+We also propose that the Central Valley Water Board retain the ability to approve single synthetic liners with electrical leak detection and vadose zone monitoring as an alternative to the default construction standard if the dairy can show that there is a vadose zone (which can be created, if necessary, by elevating the bottom of the pond or lowering the water table) and the dairy is able to repair any liner leaks by temporarily diverting the full contents of the pond and the future influent dairy manure stream into another appropriate waste containment unit (such as another pond or a tank).

 We further recommend that, if a portion of an existing pond becomes subject to the default construction standard or alternative construction standard, the entire pond should be subject to the applicable construction standard to ensure liner integrity.